Withholding Tax Calculator Philippines

 Here is a simple example to show how the estimate works in practice.

-Monthly gross salary
+Monthly gross pay₱35,000

-Estimated annual income tax
+Estimated annual tax₱20,415

-Effective tax rate
+Effective rate (on taxable)≈ 5.29%

 Your actual withholding tax in payroll may differ from this estimate for several reasons.

-• mandatory deductions may reduce taxable income
+• Mandatory deductions may reduce taxable income beyond the estimates used here.

-• employer payroll settings may apply more specific tax treatment
+• Employer payroll settings may apply more specific tax treatment.

-• bonuses, allowances, or irregular pay may affect taxable income
+• Bonuses, allowances, or irregular pay may affect taxable income.

-• this calculator is designed for estimation, not final payroll output
+• This calculator is designed for estimation, not final payroll output.

 Frequently Asked Questions